corda/corda-kubernetes-deployment/README.md

 # CORDA KUBERNETES DEPLOYMENT

-This repository (<https://github.com/corda/corda-kubernetes-deployment>) contains the means with which you can stand up a [Corda](https://www.corda.net/) Node.
+This repository (<https://github.com/corda/corda-kubernetes-deployment>) contains the means with which you can stand up a [Corda Enterprise](https://www.r3.com/corda-platform/) Node.

 This is meant to be a customizable version of the Node deployment that you can take as-is if it fits your needs or then customize it to your liking.

 **DISCLAIMER:**

-This Kubernetes deployment for a Corda Node is considered **experimental** and should not be used in a production environment until sufficient testing has been done.
+This Kubernetes deployment for a Corda Enterprise Node is considered a **reference implementation** and should not be used in a production environment until sufficient testing has been done.

 Licensed under [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).